stooj/stooj-dot-org/drafts/06_pulumi-first-steps.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %%                           PULUMI IS GREAT THOUGH                           %%
-%%                      THEY DIDN'T PAY ME TO SAY *THAT*                      %%
+%%                       THEY DIDN'T PAY ME TO SAY THAT                       %%
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 ```

 I don't want to have to manage state or locking or anything, and I'm already
-using GitHub, so I'm not dogmatic about using closed-source SaaS products.
-If
+using GitHub, so I'm clearly not dogmatic about using closed-source SaaS
-you are, feel free to run your own git forge and state hosting.
-But pulumi makes
+products.
+If you are, feel free to run your own git forge and state hosting.
-it very easy to just get going with their website, so that's the way we're
+But pulumi makes it very easy to just get going with their website, so that's
-going.
+the way we're going.

 A wee confession before I get started though; I'm going to do this on `proteus`
 to begin with (Gin's KDE-Neon installation). `drummer` still doesn't have any